approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 * `APPROVAL_TESTS_ENABLE_CODE_COVERAGE` -- When `ON`, Approval Test's own tests are run with code coverage enabled.
 This uses [Lars Bilke's CodeCoverage.cmake](https://github.com/bilke/cmake-modules/blob/master/CodeCoverage.cmake).
 Defaults to `OFF`.

-Options that only affect the main project, and have no effect if `add_subdirectory()` or similar is used:

-* `APPROVAL_TESTS_BUILD_CMAKE_INTEGRATION_TESTING` -- When `ON`, the tests in [tests/CMake_Tests](https://github.com/approvals/ApprovalTests.cpp/blob/master/tests/CMake_Tests) are run.
-Their job is to check that our CMake integrations still work.
-Note that these tests always run if this is the top-level project.
-Otherwise, they are only run if this is on and `APPROVAL_TESTS_BUILD_TESTING` is also on.
-Defaults to `OFF`.

 Currently, these are all the supported options:

 <!-- snippet: ApprovalTestsOptions.cmake -->